Relatively uncommon

 Etiology

 The cause of lichen planus is unknown.
-It is probably an autoimmune disorder at the cellular level.
-11 12 One theory suggests that the condition is T-cell mediated, resulting in destruction of basal keratinocytes.
-The responsible antigen is unknown.13
+It is probably an autoimmune disorder at the cellular level.3 4 One theory suggests that the condition is T-cell mediated, resulting in destruction of basal keratinocytes.
+The responsible antigen is unknown.5

-Some drugs induce lichen planus–like (lichenoid) eruptions anywhere on the body, including in the vulvar area.
-These include beta blockers, hydrochlorothiazide, methyldopa, penicillamine, quinidine, non-steroidal anti-inflammatories (NSAIDs), angiotenein converting enzyme (ACE) inhibitors, sulfonylurea agents, carbamezepine, gold, lithium, and quinine.14 Drugs most frequently involved in induction or worsening of LP are hydrochlorothiazide and NSAIDs.15 A trial of three to four weeks off a questionable drug may result in clearance or significant improvement, helping with the diagnosis.
+Some drugs induce lichen planus-like (lichenoid) eruptions anywhere on the body, including in the vulvar area.
+These include beta blockers, hydrochlorothiazide, methyldopa, penicillamine, quinidine, non-steroidal anti-inflammatories (NSAIDs), angiotenein converting enzyme (ACE) inhibitors, sulfonylurea agents, carbamezepine, gold, lithium, and quinine.6 Drugs most frequently involved in induction or worsening of LP are hydrochlorothiazide and nonsteroidal anti-inflammatory drugs (NSAIDs).7 A trial of three to four weeks off a questionable drug may result in clearance or significant improvement, aiding diagnosis.

 Symptoms and clinical features